-- it is a 'residential property' under the FHG this term has the same meaning as under the National Consumer Credit Protection Act, and you should ask your lender if there is any doubt - the purchase price of the property is under the price cap for its location see section 5.2 'Property price caps' - the property is (1) an established dwelling, or (2) a new-build dwelling that you buy under a house and land package, a land and separate contract to build a home or an 'off-the-plan' arrangement that is financed under an Eligible Loan - see section 4 'Which home loans are eligible for the Family Home Guarantee for further details, - at the settlement date for your home loan, the borrower will be the sole registered owner of the property.
+- it is a 'residential property' under the FHBG this term has the same meaning as under the National Consumer Credit Protection Act, and you should ask your lender - the purchase price of the property is under the price cap for its location see section 5.2 'Property price caps' - the property is (1) an established dwelling, or (2) a new-build dwelling that you purchase under a house and land package, a land and separate contract to build a home or an 'off-the-plan' arrangement that is financed under an Eligible Loan - see section 4 'Which home loans are eligible for the First Home Guarantee? for further - at the settlement date for your home loan, the borrower(s) will be the sole registered owner of the property.